farling42/fvtt-import-realmworks/README.md

 Each *Audio* snippet will be extracted and placed into a Playlist named after the topic.

 Each *HL portfolio* will be extracted and Actors created for each character in the portfolio (currently only for PF1 game system).
+All actors for a single topic are placed into a sub-folder named after the folder.

 Any parent topic in the RWoutput file will have a list of children at the end of the page which contains links to the child topics.